finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Finalize namespaces
 - Tech: Add unit tests
 - Tech: Review with Resharper
+- Fix: UWP join and host
+- Fix: Card dissapears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated
+- Add rate limit for how often to update allCards and allSets
+- Support Number card property data type (decimals)
+- Enhance boolean card property data type
+- Enhance object card property data type
+- Add identifiers for object card property data types
 - Show loading bar when loading/downloading a card game
+- Add option to restart game in *Play Mode*
 - Allow any player to move cards in the play area, instead of just the player who put it there
+- Allow cards to snap to each other when moving them
+- Increase maximum zoom out
+- Have card info viewer only go down a sliver on press in play mode; second press can bring it down like normal
+- Have view for only hand vs view for only field
+- Card Grouping
+  - Define card zones in play area
+    - Card zones can define what actions are possible in that zone
+- Card Actions
+  - Define
+    - Toggle rotation between 0 and 90/180/270
+    - Rotate 90/180/270
+    - Toggle facedown
+    - Move to hand
+    - Move to top/bottom of deck
-- Add option to restart game in *Play Mode*
+    - Move to discard/delete
+  - Double-clicking takes a default action, based on the zone the card is in
+  - Single-click show menu with all possible actions at the bottom
+  - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
 - Support Android TV and tvOS
 - Highlight selected buttons in orange instead of purple
 - Support Controller: